mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 07.02.2019
+* Fixed 64 bit FMA routines on Unix based systems
+* Fixed s problem in case the QR decomposition fails within a certain path of the SVD routine.

 Date: 19.12.2018
 * Renamed movntdq to movapd
 * New logic for matrix mult -> better performance on some cpu's